susliko/lotos/README.md

 A library for testing concurrent data structures that you lacked!

-*Lotos* aims to provide a simple DSL for specs description and various consistency model checkers.
+*Lotos* aims to provide:
+1. Simple DSL for specifications
+2. Configurable generator of test scenarios
+3. Various consistency model checkers
+4. Verbose consistency violation reports

 # Quick example